 - Fix the required and optional actions for your trial balance: If there are any unresolved transactions in your accounting period, you can (or must) fix them before you close the accounting period.

-- After running a trial balance and reconciling transactions, if required, then you are ready to close your accounting period.
+- After reconciling transactions, if required, you are ready to close your accounting period.
 On the accounting period detail page, click more > Close this Accounting Period.

-After running a trial balance and closing your accounting period, you can export detailed information about the accounting period and use that to create summary journal entries in your accounting system.
+Upon setting the accounting period to Close, a trial balance run will be automatically triggered.
+After this trial balance run, you can export detailed information about the accounting period and use that to create summary journal entries in your accounting system.

 If necessary, you can re-open a closed accounting period.
 There are strict rules about reopening accounting periods, so we recommend that you read about how this works in Zuora.